• Skip to primary navigation

 • Chilli powder

 Chips and dip.
 Name me a better combination.
-You can't beat dipping chips in to sauce for a fuss free side dish, and we served ours with some chilli mayo.
+You can't beat dipping chips into sauce for a fuss free side dish, and we served ours with some chilli mayo.
 Why not try our Homemade Tomato Ketchup or Healthy BBQ Sauce?
 If you fancy something a bit spicier, then our Jalapeno Sauce or Southwest Sauce both work well.

 These chips are such a great side dish, because they go with so many different things.
 Here are our favourite mains to serve them with: